katarinadvornak/CNN-Skin-Lesion-Classification/README.md

 2) Fill the necessary paths, destination folder for the output and parameters like image size and the transformations for augmented images like rotation_range=10 etc.
 3) Run this class to augment the images
 4) Go to class training_with_features_augmentation.py
-5) Fill the paths for your images and select all the parameters like: number of epochs, , batch size, early stopping, learning rate adjuster
+5) Fill the paths for your folder with augumented images, as well as both csv files with patient features for validation and training set.
+6) In the loadimages_features_aug fill in both paths for both folders with the original images (part1 and part2)
-6) Fill in the path for the model you want to use.
+7) Fill in the path for the model you want to use.
 Use a model that was trained on patient features.
 (In case the path doesn't exist / model doesn't exist, the class will automatically build a new model with that name and train it after)
-7) In class loadimages_features_aug.py select the size of the images you want to load (the same size as augmented images have) !
+8) In class loadimages_features_aug.py select the size of the images you want to load (the same size as augmented images have) !
-8) Run the training class and wait for the results on validation set
+9) Run the training class and wait for the results on validation set

 --Testing on unseen data--
 1) Go to class cnn_tester.py